Treefrog/Handbook/Manual/birthdays.md

 # Birthdays

-> Treefrog doesn't pay for birthday celebrations.
-We pay for Frogaversaries.
+> Treefrog doesn't celebrate birthdays.
+We celebrate Frogaversaries.

 Treefrog does not formally celebrate birthdays (read: pay for the celebration or manage the celebration), as a matter of tolerance to Frogs who do not actively celebrate birthdays.
 Our workplace is a place where all parties can find safety and happiness and are treated equally.